Short Scientific Visits

 Priit Põllumäe from the Estonian University of Life Sciences, Estonia.

-He will be visiting the University of Natural Resources and Life Sciences, Vienna, Austria.
+He visited the University of Natural Resources and Life Sciences, Vienna, Austria 13-27 August, 2018.

 Private forest policy and management in Estonia – discourses on the national governance arrangements